 Nutrient Sources using SPARROW model

-The SPARROW (Wise et. al., 2020) model was used to quantify the amount of total nitrogen and total phosphorus delivered to the Delta and to identify major sources of TN and TP both on a watershed scale and on a cumulative scale along the course of the Sacramento River and the San Joaquin River. the SPARROW model estimated about 6.8 million kg/year of TN and 1.5 million kg/year of TP loads are delivered to the Delta.
-The model estimated about 14 % percent of the TN load and 35% percent of the TP loads comes from Regional San effluent discharge to the Sacramento River.
+The SPARROW (Wise et. al., 2020) model was used to quantify the amount of total nitrogen and total phosphorus delivered to the Delta from the upstream portion of the watershed above the two modeled locations and to identify major sources of TN and TP both on a watershed scale and on a cumulative scale along the course of the Sacramento River and the San Joaquin River.
+At the location of the Regional San treatment facility, the SPARROW model estimated about 6.8 million kg/year of TN and 1.5 million kg/year of TP loads are delivered downstream to the Delta.
+The model estimated that annually about 14 % percent of the TN load and 35% percent of the TP loads to the Delta comes from Regional San effluent discharge to the Sacramento River.
 At the San Joaquin River near Vernalis location, the SPARROW model estimated about 3 million kg/year of TN and 0.5 million kg/year of TP loads are delivered to the Delta.
 The model estimated about 10% of the TN load and 19% percent of the TP loads originates from two upstream waste water facilities (Turlock and Modesto, Figure 1) effluent discharge.

 Figure 12A shows the delivered total nitrogen loads for each stream reach

 (the incremental catchment loads plus those from all of the upstream catchments) of the Sacramento and San Joaquin Rivers draining to the Delta.
 Within the Sacramento River watershed, the model identified major sources of total nitrogen as; 40% from fertilizer and manure applied to agricultural areas within the central valley (Figure 12B), 32% from atmospheric deposition, 14% from point sources from waste water treatment facilities, 8% from scrub and grass land, and 6% from urban developed land (Figure 12B).
-Within the San Joaquin River watershed, the model identified major sources of total nitrogen as; 65% from fertilizer and manure, 17% from atmospheric deposition, 10% from waste water treatment facilities, 5% from scrub and grass land, and 3% from urban runoff (12B).
+Within the San Joaquin River watershed, the model identified major sources of total nitrogen as; 65% from fertilizer and manure, 17% from atmospheric deposition, 10% from waste water treatment facilities, 5% from scrub and grass land, and 3% from urban runoff (Figure 12B).